What is Prostate Cancer Ablation?

 - A personalized procedure blueprint is developed based on the patient’s prostate anatomy including, location, size, stage and grade of confirmed prostate cancer.

-- Focal Laser Ablation of the prostate, using our BlueLaser™ protocol, is performed by leading laser expert Dr. Sperling and his staff who have the most experience in the world in the field of targeted prostate laser ablation.
+- Focal Laser Ablation of the prostate, using our BlueLaser™ protocol, is performed by leading laser expert Dr. Sperling and his staff, one of the most experienced teams in the world in the field of targeted prostate laser ablation.

 - Each patient receives detailed information and education about his procedure along with a well-designed follow up and care management plan.

 The 3T Multi-Parametric MRI – BlueLaser™ Guided Prostate Laser Ablation Procedure

 During the procedure Dr. Sperling uses real-time MRI to visualize the tumor, guide precise placement of the latest and most powerful laser fiber, and accurately ablate (destroy) tumors while protecting healthy tissue with “safety zones.”
 This preserves urinary and sexual function.
 Additionally, a catheter is used to protect the urethra and other structures during ablation.
 It is FDA cleared.

 - Pre-procedure MRI confirms placement of applicator in the target tissue.